Notre Dame vs. Purdue NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Purdue has not yet combined with its opponents to score more than 59.5 points in a game this season.
+- The two teams combine to score 76 points per game, 18 more than the over/under in this contest.

-- Saturday's total is 16.5 points lower than the two team's combined 76 points per game average.

-- The 44 combined points per game that these two squads have allowed this season are 15.5 fewer than the 59.5 total in this contest.
+- These two squads combine to surrender 44 points per game, 14 fewer than this contest's over/under.

-- The Fighting Irish and their opponents score an average of 55.7 points per game, 3.8 fewer than Saturday's total.
+- The average total in Fighting Irish games this season is 55.8, 2.2 points fewer than Saturday's over/under of 58 .

 Notre Dame Stats and Trends

-- Notre Dame is 0-3 against the spread and 2-0 overall in games when it records more than 10.5 points.
+- Notre Dame is 0-2 against the spread and 2-0 overall this season when the team scores more than 10.5 points.

-- The Fighting Irish average 147 more yards per game (440) than the Boilermakers allow per outing (293).
+- The Fighting Irish collect 440 yards per game, 147 more yards than the 293 the Boilermakers allow per contest.

-- In games that Notre Dame totals more than 293 yards, the team is 0-3 against the spread and 2-0 overall.
+- Notre Dame is 0-2 against the spread and 2-0 overall when the team churns out more than 293 yards.

-- The Fighting Irish have turned the ball over four times this season, two more turnovers than the Boilermakers have forced (2).
+- The Fighting Irish have turned the ball over two more times (4 total) than the Boilermakers have forced a turnover (2) this season.

+- Find the latest spread and moneyline odds for Notre Dame at SISportsbook.

 Purdue Stats and Trends

-- Purdue has three wins against the spread in two games this season.
+- Purdue has two wins against the spread in two games this season.

-- Purdue's games this season have not hit the over on any of three set point totals.

-- This year the Boilermakers score six more points per game (39.5) than the Fighting Irish allow (33.5).
+- The Boilermakers rack up 39.5 points per game, six more than the Fighting Irish give up (33.5).

-- When Purdue churns out more than 397.5 yards, the team is 3-0 against the spread and 2-0 overall.
+- Purdue is 2-0 against the spread and 2-0 overall when the team churns out more than 397.5 yards.

-- This year the Boilermakers have one turnover, three fewer than the Fighting Irish have takeaways (4).
+- The Boilermakers have one giveaway this season, while the Fighting Irish have four takeaways .

 Notre Dame Top Players

-- Kyren Williams has picked up a team-high 42 rushing yards (42 yards per game).
-He has tacked on six catches for 83 yards (83 receiving yards per game) with one receiving touchdown.
+- Kyren Williams has ran for a team-leading 42 yards on 18 carries (42.0 yards per game).
+He also averages 83.0 receiving yards per game, grabbing six passes for 83 yards and one touchdown.

-- Michael Mayer has nine catches and paces his team with 120 receiving yards (120 ypg) while scoring one touchdown.
+- Michael Mayer has nine catches, leading his team with 120 yards (120.0 ypg) while scoring one touchdown this season.

-- Kevin Austin Jr. has hauled in four catches for 91 yards (91 yards per game) and one touchdown.
+- Kevin Austin Jr.'s stat line this year shows four catches for 91 yards and one touchdown.
+He averages 91.0 receiving yards per game.

 Purdue Top Players

-- Jack Plummer has thrown for 313 yards while completing 70.7% of his passes (29-of-41), with two touchdowns and zero interceptions this year (313 yards per game).
+- This year, Jack Plummer has racked up 313 passing yards (313 yards per game) while going 29-for-41 (70.7% completion percentage) and throwing two touchdowns and zero interceptions.

-- Zander Horvath has rushed for a team-high 81 yards on 21 carries (81 yards per game) and one touchdown.
+- Zander Horvath has rushed for a team-high 81 yards on 21 attempts (81 yards per game) and one touchdown.

-- David Bell has eight catches, leading his team with 134 yards (134 ypg) this season.
+- This season David Bell has eight catches and leads the team with 134 yards (134 per game).

-- Payne Durham has added 120 yards (on seven catches) and two touchdowns.
+- Payne Durham has also added 120 yards on seven catches and two touchdowns.
+He averages 120 receiving yards per game this year.

 - Jackson Anthrop has racked up 34 yards on seven receptions, averaging 34 yards per game.